-PREPARATIVE AND ANALYTICAL TECHNIQUES IN BIOTECHNOLOGY BT8111
+PREPARATIVE AND ANALYTICAL TECHNIQUES IN BIOTECHNOLOGY

-- Preparation of Acetate, Tris and Phosphate Buffer systems and validation of Henderson-Hasselbach equation. - Reactions of amino acids Ninhydrin, Pthaldehyde, Dansyl chloride measurement using colorimetric and fluorimetric methods. - Differential estimations of carbohydrates reducing vs non-reducing, polymeric vs oligomeric, hexose vs pentose - Estimation of protein concentration using Lowrys' method, Dye-binding method - DNA determination by UV-Vis Spectrophotometer hyperchromic effect Separation of lipids by TLC. - 6.
-Enzyme Kinetics: Direct and indirect assays - determination of K_m , V{max} and K{cat} , K{cat} / - 7.
-Restriction enzyme - Enrichment and unit calculation - Ion-exchange Chromatagraphy Purification of IgG and Albumin - 9.
-Gel filtration - Size based separation of proteins

-Anna University, Chennai-800 825.
+To prepare the student in all the latest preparative and analytical techniques required in research or Industry.

+EXPERIMENTS

+1. Preparation of Acetate, Tris and Phosphate Buffer.
+Validation of Henderson-Hasselbach equation.

+2. Reactions of amino acids - Ninhydrin, Pthalaldehyde, Dansyl chloride - measurement using colorimetric and fluorimetric methods.

+3.Differential estimations of carbohydrates - reducing vs non-reducing, polymeric vs oligomeric, hexose vs pentose.

+4. Estimation of protein concentration using Lowrys' method, Dye-binding method.

+5.DNA determination by UV-Vis Spectrophotometer - hyperchromic effect.
+Separation of lipids by TLC.

+6.Enzyme Kinetics: Direct and indirect assays - determination of Km, Vmax and Kcat, Kcat/ Km.

+7.Restriction enzyme - Enrichment and unit calculation.

+8. Ion-exchange Chromatagraphy - Purification of IgG and Albumin

+9.Gel filtration - Size based separation of proteins

-- 10. Affinity chromatography IMAC purification of His-tagged recombinant protein - 11.
-Assessing purity by SDS-PAGE Gel Electrophoresis - 12.
-Chemical modification of proteins PITC modification of IgG and Protein immobilization
+10.Affinity chromatography - IMAC purification of His-tagged recombinant protein

+11.Assessing purity by SDS-PAGE Gel Electrophoresis

+12.Chemical modification of proteins - PITC modification of IgG and Protein Immobilization

+Having learned all the techniques in this lab, the student will become capable in enzymology, techniques required in the quantitation of biomolecules, downstream processing and the chemical modification of proteins, which will prepare him for a career in research or employment in the biotech Industry.